Last Updated on March 22, 2023

-After being performed at its birthplace, Australia, Puppetry of the Penis has traveled far and wide through most of the Western world as of today.
+After being performed at its birthplace, Australia, Puppetry of the Penis has traveled far and wide through most of the Western world including a sell-out run in London’s west end and subsequent sell-out runs in New York, San Francisco, and Los Angeles.
 This vastly popular show has been seen by millions of people in 35 countries and in 5 different languages!
-It is now showing in Vegas and here is everything you need to know.
+It now has Las Vegas shows three times a week and here is everything you need to know.

 What is Puppetry of the Penis?

-In case you are unacquainted, Puppetry of the Penis is a live Las Vegas performance show that features two men wearing capes and manipulating their genitalia into different shapes – kind of like an adult variation of balloon art – that they pair with comedy commentary that most find absolutely hilarious.
+In case you are unacquainted, Puppetry of the Penis is a live Las Vegas performance show that features two nude men wearing capes and manipulating their genitalia into different shapes – kind of like an adult variation of balloon art called genital origami or penis puppetry – that they pair with comedy commentary that most find absolutely hilarious.

 History of the Show